Angove Family Winemakers

 Angove Family Winemakers is a winery, operating in the McLaren Vale wine region and Riverland wine region in South Australia.
-As at 2022, it was ranked the nineteenth largest Australian wine company by production.
+In 2022, it was ranked the nineteenth largest Australian wine company by production.

 History

 The Angove Family Winemakers history began in 1886 when Dr William Angove emigrated to Australia from Cornwall.
 He established a medical practice at Tea Tree Gully, an Adelaide suburb.
 Along with other medical doctors at the time, including Dr Henry Lindeman and Dr Christopher Rawson Penfold, he began cultivating vines and making wine.

-In 1910, Angove was succeeded by his son Thomas Carlyon, who made the pioneering move to establish a winery at Renmark in the South Australian Riverland.
+In 1910, Angove was succeeded by his son Thomas Carlyon, who established a winery at Renmark in the South Australian Riverland.
 At the time, there was no winemaking or distilling activity in the region.
 Renmark was struggling economically and the winery’s move to the district assured the settlement’s survival.

 In the mid 20th century, Angove wine grapes were sourced from its vineyards at Tea Tree Gully while the Renmark operation focused on fortified wine and brandy production.
-It was evident that the Tea Tree Gully vineyards were under pressure from the local suburban sprawl and so 500 ha of land near Renmark was purchased with the view to establishing a vineyard to supply winemaking varieties that were not available locally.
-In 1969, the first plantings occurred at the Nanya Vineyard.
+In 1969, following a lack of available grapes from Tea Trea Gully, the first plantings occurred at the Nanya Vineyard.
 Fifteen years later, 480 ha were bearing fruit in what was the first broad-acre vineyard, and the largest in the southern hemisphere at the time.
 Premium grape varieties dominated the planting mix and the company showed the rest of the industry what could be achieved in the Riverland.